officialrealTM/mcserver_installer/README.md

 #### **Can I use this Script on Ubuntu or other Distros?**

 No. At least not yet.
-The Script has been tested on the following Distros: -> Supported Distros I aim to add support for me distros in the future.
+The Script has been tested on --> Supported Distros.
+I aim to add support for more distros in the future.

 #### **Where are my Serverfiles located?**